liao961120/dcard-corpus/README.md

 ## Files

-- `dcard_2020-02.jsonl`: The segmented and tagged corpus.
+- `data/dcard_2020-02.jsonl`: The segmented and tagged corpus.
 Each line is a json string representing a post.
-- `rawdata.zip`: The raw data retrieved from <https://www.dcard.tw/_api/forums> and <https://www.dcard.tw/_api/posts>.
+- `data/rawdata.zip`: The raw data retrieved from <https://www.dcard.tw/_api/forums> and <https://www.dcard.tw/_api/posts>.

 ## Corpus Stats